rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Ubuntu ships with Gnome as the desktop environment (DE).
 Unlike Windows, Linux distributions can use a lot of different desktop environments (DE).
 Gnome is the default desktop environment for Ubuntu and Redhat (CentOS) so it has a large percentage of the desktop market in Linux.
 If you want to try others there are several official flavors of Ubuntu that you can download from Canonical.

 First, install the Gnome Tweak Tool.
 This tool allows you to change a lot of the Gnome settings to your preference.
-Open a terminal window, ctrl+alt+t, and type the following:
+Open a terminal window, `ctrl+alt+t`, and type the following:

 `sudo apt install gnome-tweak-tool`